 Race Riots and Winner Take All

 Some of the architects of the 1898 campaign were highly attuned to the media and this has influenced perceptions to this day.
 Wilmington coup-leader Alfred Waddell, like many truly awful people, had a flair for public relations.
-Within weeks of leading a violent overthrow of an elected government he convinced Collier’s Weekly, a respected national magazine, to publish his own account of it: ‘The Story of The Wilmington, North Carolina, Race Riots.’
+Within weeks of leading a violent overthrow of an elected government he convinced Collier’s Weekly, a respected national magazine, to publish his personal account of it called, ‘The Story of The Wilmington, North Carolina, Race Riots.’
 In it Waddell portrayed himself as a reluctant hero drawn into the city’s struggles by the desperate need to protect the innocent whites from rampaging black villainy.
-This article introduced the term ‘Race Riot’ to the English language and cemented the national view of Southern violence that has lingered to the present day as either black-caused or as the tragic flaring up of deep, mutual tensions beyond the power of any individual to control.
+This article introduced the term ‘Race Riot’ to the English language and cemented the national view of Southern violence that has lingered to the present day.
+If it’s not caused by black savagery, then it’s the tragic flaring up of deep, mutual tensions beyond the power of any individual to control.
 Of course, ironically ‘race riot’ was fairly accurate if one remembers which race actually rioted.

-Similar literacy tests with grandfather clauses and the new totalitarian segregation laws imposed often through violent campaigns would spread throughout the South until one-party rule descended on the region for more than half a century.
+Similar literacy tests with grandfather clauses and the new totalitarian segregation laws imposed through violent campaigns would spread throughout the South until one-party rule descended on the region for more than half a century.
 The Democratic party would choose its officers and candidates through caucuses that only white, local party leaders could attend and those slates would run basically unopposed in sham general elections.
-Again, the Soviet Union is a good analogy.
-Meanwhile the leaders of the 1898 Democratic White Supremacist Campaign prospered:
+What happened to the leaders of the 1898 Democratic White Supremacist Campaign?

 Here’s a few books on Wilmington: